 Where quoted market prices are available in an active market, investments are classified within Level 1 of the valuation hierarchy.
 In certain cases where Level 1 inputs are not available, investments are classified within Level 2 of the hierarchy.
-There were no Level 3 investments as of June 30, 2017 or June 30, 2016.
+There were no Level 3 investments as of June 30, 2018 or June 30, 2017.

-Common stock: Common stock is valued at the closing price reported on the active markets on which the individual securities are traded.
+Common stock - Common stock is valued at the closing price reported on the active markets on which the individual securities are traded.

-Mutual funds: Shares of mutual funds are valued at the net asset value (NAV) of shares held by the Plan and are valued at the closing price reported on the active market on which the individual securities are traded.
+Mutual funds (Equity and Fixed Income) - Shares of mutual funds are valued at the net asset value (NAV) of shares held by the Plan and are valued at the closing price reported on the active market on which the individual securities are traded.

-Alternative investments: These primarily consist of shares of hedge funds, which are valued at the NAV of total assets of the fund, less all of its liabilities, including accrued fees and expenses.
+Alternative investments - These primarily consist of shares of hedge funds, which are valued using the net asset value practical expedient (NAV practical expedient) of total assets of the fund, less all of its liabilities, including accrued fees and expenses.
 Total assets are reported as the total interests in underlying investment funds, as reported by the investment fund manager.
 In general, the fair value of the hedge fund's interest in an investment fund will represent the amount the hedge fund could reasonably expect to receive from an investment fund based on information reasonably available at the time valuation is made and the hedge fund believes to be reliable.
-At times, the hedge fund manager may conclude that the information provided by the investment fund does not represent the fair value of the hedge fund's investment in the investment fund and adjust the value accordingly.
+At times, the hedge fund manager may conclude that the information provided by the investment fund does not represent the fair value of the hedge fund's investment in the investment fund and may adjust the value accordingly.
 The repurchase date is generally expected to be on a quarterly basis.
 The notice due date will be generally no sooner than 20 business days after the commencement of the repurchase offer.
-There were no unfunded cash commitments at June 30, 2017.
+There were no unfunded cash commitments at June 30, 2018 or 2017.